 It can happen on your website, too, so it’s important to guide visitors to make the decision you want.
 How?
 By minimizing distracting elements that compete with your main conversion form.

-Negative or white space is a great tool (commonly used by Google) to increase readability and help visitors quickly find your main button or form and convert it into a lead.
+Negative or white space is a great tool (commonly used by Google) to increase readability and help visitors quickly find your main button or form, converting them into a lead.

 Buttons with color contrast are also a good option to consider.

-LuckyMag has buttons in the right position with less distraction plus color contrast, making them more likely to be clicked by a higher percentage of visitors.
+LuckyMag has buttons in the right positions with less distraction and better color contrast, making them more likely to be clicked by a higher percentage of visitors.

 7. Can You Prove It?

-I don’t know about you, but I don’t buy anything on Amazon before scrolling down to the reviews.
+I don’t know about you, but I don’t buy anything on Amazon until I scroll down to the reviews.

 Your word alone is not enough.
 Your visitors want tangible evidence of everything you’re claiming.
 Back it up with numbers.

-This could be the number of people who’ve already subscribed, the number of customers who’ve bought a product, reviews from customers, or video testimonials.
+This could be the number of people who’ve already subscribed, the number of customers who’ve purchased a product, customer reviews, or video testimonials.

 Display those numbers or reviews by your form and watch those leads fly in!